DSD-resilience/DSD-resilience/README.md

 - 📫 Let's communicate: millerauthor@datascientistdude.com for business inquiries.
 - 🏍️💨 Read about data science at : https://datascientistdude.medium.com/ and https://datascientistdude.substack.com/
 - 😄 Dad Joke: What do you call a line of men waiting for a haircut?
 A barberqueue.
-- 😎 Bonus Dad Joke: Where does Sponge Bob look for a job?
-The "kelp wanted" ads.
+- 😎 Bonus Dad Joke: My wife said I should do lunges to stay in shape.
+That would be a big step forward.
 <!---
 DSD-resilience/DSD-resilience is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.